agudipaolo/paperbot/README.md

 - Create a new Slack App [here](https://api.slack.com/apps?new_app=1).
 In the pop-up window, set 'paperbot' as **App Name** and choose your **Development Slack Workspace**.
 - Choose **paperbot** [here](https://api.slack.com/apps/), and click on **Bot Users** from the menu at the left below "Features".
 Now select **Add a Bot User** and choose the bot's **Display name**.
 Finally click on **Add Bot User** and **Save Changes**.
 - In the same webpage, now choose **Install App** from the menu at the left below "Settings".
 Then click on **Install App to Workspace** and **Authorize**.
 Copy the **Bot User OAuth Access Token** and save it somewhere to use later.
 - Open the web-based [Slack app](https://slack.com) corresponding to your workspace and create a new channel.
 The name of this channel could be `arxivbot` or something else.
-Now invite `paperbot` to this channel, as if you were inviting another user from your workspace.
-While working on this Salck channel, the address bar of your web browser will look like this: https://yourworkspace.slack.com/messages/CHANNEL_ID/something_else.
+Now invite `paperbot` to this channel, as if you were inviting a workspace user.
+Note that the address bar of your web browser looks like this: https://yourworkspace.slack.com/messages/CHANNEL_ID/something_else.
 Copy the **CHANNEL_ID** variable and save somewhere it to use later.
 - Install slackclient by executing `pip install slackclient` on a terminal.
-- Now clone the `paperbot` GitHub repository on your machine.
+- Now clone the `paperbot` GitHub repository to your machine.
-- In the `paperbot` folder, open config.py and change the variables `SLACK_BOT_TOKEN` and `CHANNEL_ID` by your previously saved **Bot User OAuth Access Token** and **CHANNEL_ID**, respectively.
+- In the `paperbot` folder, open `config.py` and change the variables `SLACK_BOT_TOKEN` and `CHANNEL_ID` by your previously saved **Bot User OAuth Access Token** and **CHANNEL_ID**, respectively.
 - Done!
-Execute the bot by doing "python paperbot.py", or in the background by doing "nohup python paperbot.py > custom-out.log &"
+Execute the bot by doing "python paperbot.py", or in the background by doing "nohup python paperbot.py > custom-out.log &".
-- Note that you can also command `paperbot` by private messages (find it in the Apps menu bellow the Direct Messages menu of your Slack Desktop application).
+- Note that you can also command `paperbot` by private messages.
+You will find the app in the Apps menu bellow the Direct Messages menu of your Slack Desktop application.

 ## Customization: